PiotrekZe/PiotrekZe.github.io/README.md

 #### [ECG Segmentation](https://github.com/PiotrekZe/U-ECG-Time)

-In this project, I adapted the TransUNet architecture to handle 1D data for the segmentation of ECG time series, implementing both MobileNet and EfficientNet models for 1D use.
-My approach achieved near state-of-the-art results on the MIT-BIH ECG dataset.
-By introducing an innovative data-feeding technique during training, I significantly improved accuracy.
-The model segments heartbeats into five distinct classes, aiming for precise heart beat classification in real-world applications.
+The U-ECG-Time project is an unofficial implementation of the U-Time architecture, originally proposed by M. Perslev et al., adapted for electrocardiogram (ECG) data to detect arrhythmias.
+While the original U-Time model was applied to EEG data for sleep staging, this project modifies the architecture to handle the unique characteristics of ECG signals.
+The repository includes the adapted model and details on dataset preparation, emphasizing the importance of tailoring the approach to the specific features of ECG data.

 Achievements:

-- nearly state-of-the-art results on the MIT-BIH dataset
+- Adaptation of U-Time architecture
-- enhanced accuracy through a novel data-feeding method
+- Dataset preparation to address challenges unique to ECG signal

 #### [Finger vein classification](https://github.com/PiotrekZe/Finger-vein-classification)